vigneshbhuvan-nus/tp/docs/UserGuide.md

 # 3. Getting Started (Gabriel and Melanie)

+Greetings!
+This chapter will be on helping you get started with using GreenTea.
+In this chapter, we will be covering installation, explanation of the GUI and basic commands needed to use GreenTea.

 Before you can start using GreenTea, you will need to ensure that [Java 11](https://www.java.com/en/) is installed on your computer.